commonality/getting-started-inner-source/docs/developer-guide/api.md

     _Why:_

-    > ⌦ Developers depend on well-designed errors at the critical times when they are troubleshooting and resolving issues after the applications they've built using your APIs are in the hands of their users.
+    > ![info][octicon-info] Developers depend on well-designed errors at the critical times when they are troubleshooting and resolving issues after the applications they've built using your APIs are in the hands of their users.

-    ---

-    _![shield][octicon-shield] **Keep security exception messages as generic as possible.**_ For instance, instead of saying ‘incorrect password’, you can reply back saying ‘invalid username or password’ so that we don’t unknowingly inform user that username was indeed correct and only the password was incorrect.

-    ---
+### Status codes

+1. Status codes represent resource request results.
+Status codes declare whether:

+    - **Everything worked**,
-1. Use only these 8 status codes to send with you response to describe whether **everything worked**, The **client app did something wrong\*\* or The **API did something wrong\*\*.
+    - The **client app did something wrong**, or
+    - The **API did something wrong**.

+2. Limit your API response results to eight (8) status codes.

     _Which ones:_